KenDickey/Scheme2Smalltalk-Translator/README.md

 Files from directory 'scm' are translated in directory 'st'.

-There is a bunch of cruft from various areas (e.g. .sts files from Dave Simmons' SmallScript Smalltalk implementation.
+There is a bunch of cruft from various areas (e.g. .sts files from Dave Simmons' SmallScript Smalltalk implementation).

 NOTES: